spiritoftime/spiritoftime/README.md

 ### Glad to see you here!

 I'm a business sophomore 🎓 from Singapore Management University 🏛 & a software engineering bootcamper at Rocket Academy.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies & domains and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and trying out Digital Marketing 🤓.
+I'm currently into Web Development 🕸️ and learning about consumer research 🤓.